jlink/how-to-specify-it/docs/README.md

 ## 1&nbsp;&nbsp; Introduction

 > Property-based testing (PBT) is an approach to testing software by defining general properties that ought to hold of the code, and using (usually randomly) generated test cases to test that they do, while reporting minimized failing tests if they don’t.
-Pioneered by QuickCheck in Haskell [\[9\]](#9), the method is now supported by a variety of tools in many programming languages, and is increasingly popular in practice.
+Pioneered by [QuickCheck](http://hackage.haskell.org/package/QuickCheck) in Haskell [\[9\]](#9), the method is now supported by a variety of tools in many programming languages, and is increasingly popular in practice.
 Searching for “property-based testing” on Youtube finds many videos on the topic—most of the top 100 recorded at developer conferences and meetings, where (mostly) other people than this author present ideas, tools and methods for PBT, or applications that make use of it.
 Clearly, property-based testing is an idea whose time has come.
 But equally clearly, it is also poorly understood, requiring explanation over and over again!
 >
 > We have found that many developers trying property-based testing for the first time find it difficult to identify _properties to write_ — and find the simple examples in tutorials difficult to generalize.
-> This is known as the oracle problem [\[3\]](#3),
-> and it is common to all approaches that use test case generation.
+This is known as the _oracle problem_ [\[3\]](#3), and it is common to all approaches that use test case generation.
 >
-> In this paper, therefore, we take a simple — but non-trivial — example of a purely functional data structure, and present five different approaches to writing properties(invariants, postconditions, metamorphic properties and the preservation of equivalence, inductive properties, and model-based properties).
-We show the necessity of testing the random generators and shrinkers that property-based testing has to offer.
+> In this paper, therefore, we take a simple — but non-trivial — example of a purely functional data structure, and present five different approaches to writing properties (invariants, postconditions, metamorphic properties and the preservation of equivalence, inductive properties, and model-based properties).
+We show the necessity of testing the random generators and shrinkers that property-based testing depends on.
+We discuss the pitfalls to keep in mind for each kind of property, and we compare and constrast their effectiveness, with the help of eight buggy implementations.
+We hope that the concrete advice presented here will enable readers to side-step the “where do I start?” question, navigate the zoo of different kinds of property, and quickly derive the benefits that property-based testing has to offer.
+>

 ## 2&nbsp;&nbsp; A Primer in Property-Based Testing

 > Property-based testing is an approach to random testing pioneered by
-> QuickCheck in Haskell [\[9\]](#9), in which universally quantified properties are evaluated as tests in randomly generated cases, and failing tests are simplified by a search for similar, smaller cases.
+> [QuickCheck](http://hackage.haskell.org/package/QuickCheck) in Haskell [\[9\]](#9), in which universally quantified properties are evaluated as tests in randomly generated cases, and failing tests are simplified by a search for similar, smaller cases.
 > There is no precise definition of the term: indeed, MacIver [writes](https://hypothesis.works/articles/what-is-property-based-testing/):
+>
 > > ‘Historically the definition of property-based testing has been “The thing that QuickCheck does”.’
+>
-> The basic idea has been reimplemented many times — Wikipedia in 2019 lists more than 50 implementations, in 36 different programming languages, of all programming paradigms.
-Among contemporary PBT tools are, for example, ScalaCheck [\[20\]](#20) for the JVM, FsCheck for .NET, Quviq QuickCheck [\[2\]](#2)  [\[16\]](#16) and Proper [\[21\]](#21) [\[18\]](#18) for the BEAM, Hypothesis for Python, PrologCheck [\[1\]](#1) for Prolog, and SmallCheck [\[24\]](#24), SmartCheck [\[22\]](#22) and LeanCheck [\[4\]](#4) for Haskell, among many others.
+> The basic idea has been reimplemented many times — Wikipedia in 2019 lists more than 50 implementations, in 36 different [programming languages](https://en.wikipedia.org/wiki/QuickCheck), of all programming paradigms.
+Among contemporary PBT tools are, for example, ScalaCheck [\[20\]](#20) for the JVM, [FsCheck](https://fscheck.github.io/FsCheck/) for .NET, Quviq QuickCheck [\[2\]](#2)  [\[16\]](#16) and Proper [\[21\]](#21) [\[18\]](#18) for the BEAM, [Hypothesis](https://pypi.org/project/hypothesis/) for Python, PrologCheck [\[1\]](#1) for Prolog, and SmallCheck [\[24\]](#24), SmartCheck [\[22\]](#22) and LeanCheck [\[4\]](#4) for Haskell, among many others.
 These implementations vary in quality and features, but the ideas in this paper — while presented using Haskell QuickCheck — should be relevant to a user of any of them.
 >
 > Suppose, then, that we need to test the `reverse` function on lists.